 A minimum of 30 credits in mathematics and statistics, as well as basic knowledge of mechanics equivalent to the first 2.5 years of the Civil and Environmental Engineering studyprogram at NTNU.
 Knowledge of calculus, ordinary differential equations, Fourier analysis and probability theory.
 Experience with MATLAB and programming.
 Both TBA4265 Marine Physical Environment and TKT4201 Structural Dynamics provide useful background for parts of the course.

-Examination arrangement: Written examination
+Examination arrangement: Oral examination

 - * The location (room) for a written examination is published 3 days before examination date.
 If more than one room is listed, you will find your room at Studentweb.